 Federation University Australia (FedUni) is a modern university, which was first established in 1870, as the School of Mines, Ballarat, making it the third oldest tertiary institution in Australia.
-With over 130 years of tradition and excellence, FedUni continues to serve its students whether they wish to advance their current knowledge, or pursue a completely different career.
+With more than 145 years of tradition and excellence, FedUni continues to serve its students whether they wish to advance their current knowledge, or pursue a completely different career.

 One of FedUni's values is ‘excellence through effort’; this applies not only to our students, but to FedUni as a whole.
 With a growing reputation for sound, relevant research by our academics, this added knowledge is passed on to all FedUni students, whatever course they undertake.